 You will be assigned a MAP Advisor in the summer prior to your first semester, and meet each semester with your MAP Advisor and your MAP cohort, including first meetings at New Student Orientation in August.

 Each semester, you are also expected to participate in MAP Day.
 Usually a day in the middle of the semester, prior to the advising and registration period, classes are canceled from 9am-2pm to allow for a full day program.
 Our intent for the day is to give you an opportunity to reflect, plan, commiserate, learn, and inquire.
 Sessions are intended to help you refine or learn new skills, think about your academic path, learn about socially relevant issues, engage in some self care, and connect with one another.
-You should expect a variety of session options in the program that appeal to you given the stage of your college career at Wheaton.
+MAP Day sessions will target different class years, so in your first year you can expect to connect with resources to make your Wheaton experience successful and by the third and fourth year you may be using this time to connect with employers, learn about applying to graduate school, or share your research or co-curricular activities with new students.